oj713/Image-Processing/README.md

     * this interface extends IView and represents view operations specific to a GUI View.
       These operations mainly consist of setters that let the GUI to display image information.
 * GUIView
-   * this interface represents a GUI view of an image processing application.
+   * represents a GUI view of an image processing application.
 It lets the user modify an image through various menus and creates popups prompting for extra information when necessary.